 These people may end up having a miserable time, on a day that’s supposed to revolve around happiness and love.
 This is particularly likely if the theme you’ve chosen doesn’t match their interests.
 How fun would a Harry Potter themed wedding be for someone who’s never read the books or watched the films?

-It may be worth trying to keep the theme more subtle, and noting on your invitations that dressing up is optional.
+It may be worth trying to keep the theme more subtle, and noting on your wedding invitations that dressing up is optional.

 Tricky to Get Right